 Photo Credit Phil Miller

 In Spring 2022, Helen's new work We are Here for Octet was recorded as part of a series of 10 international commissions by the Belgium based Lilith Ensemble.
-Release of a CD of these works is anticipated for release later in 2022.
+Release of a CD of these works is anticipated for release in 2023.

 In December 2021, Helen was invited to talk about her Opera, Sophie, as part of a Female Future podcast, hosted by the Swiss Embassy in Tel Aviv, shining a light on 50 Swiss Artists.
 Alongside Walburga Krupp, Co-curator of the Sophie Taeuber-Arp retrospective now at MOMA, New York, Helen spoke of her thinking and approach for Sophie and it’s inspiration - the life and work of Sophie Taeuber-Arp and her relationship with Dadaist/Poet Jean Arp.